[ Skip Main Nav ]

 Scholarships are a great way to fund your education because they do not need to be repaid; however, they are not provided to all students.
 Explore the scholarship opportunities that are available.

 If you’re a new student enrolling in an undergraduate program, or who meets certain financial need criteria, you may qualify for an institutional grant that will lower the cost of your education.
-An Enrollment Advisor can help you determine if you can apply for an institutional grant.
+An Enrollment Representative can help you determine if you can apply for an institutional grant.

 The Cash Plan lets you pay for tuition and fees one course at a time as you pursue your education.
 This plan requires that all charges be paid before the start of each course.